Stay well this Easter

 This Urgent Care centre is open every day of the year from 7am to 9pm.
 Just walk in, no appointment is needed.
 The centre is near the BBC centre on the London Road Island

 If you need medical advice quickly, call NHS 111.
 Available 24 hours a day, 7 days a week, when you call NHS 111 you will be assessed, given advice and directed to the local service that can best meet your needs.
-An out-of-hours GP service is available for illnesses and injuries that cannot wait until we reopen after Easter..
+A local extended hours and out-of-hours GP service is available for illnesses and injuries that cannot wait until GP Practices reopen after Easter..

 In an emergency – call 999